-If you are a Master Admin or Admin user for your Cloudinary account, it may be your responsibility to manage account users and settings, and to monitor account usage.
+If you are a Master Admin or Admin user for your Cloudinary account, it may be your responsibility to manage account users, preferences and settings, and to monitor account usage.

-This includes creating and updating user configurations and roles, defining Media Library user groups, and viewing setting overall account preferences, and viewing usage statistics, graphs, and other reports.
+This includes adding users, updating user configurations and roles, defining Media Library user groups, and viewing or setting Media Library and overall account preferences, and viewing usage statistics, graphs, and other reports.

-A large majority of your creative team will probably work primarily in the Media Library.
-Thus, when you assign a user to the Media Library user role, you can define another level of permissions within the Media Library by assigning Media Library users to one or more user groups.
+The majority of your creative team will probably work primarily in the Media Library.
+Thus, when you assign any of your teammates to the Media Library user role, you can define another level of permissions within the Media Library by assigning Media Library users to one or more user groups.

-Within the Media Library, users can share folders and collections with selected user groups at varying levels of access permissions, from full management control to view-only access.
+Within the Media Library, users can share folders with user groups or individual users, as well as invite those teammates to collections, at varying levels of access permissions, from full management control to view-only access.

 - For full details on folder sharing, see Folder sharing and permissions.

-- For full details on collection sharing, see Collection sharing and permissions
+- For full details on inviting teammates to collections, see Collection sharing and permissions

 - User groups can be assigned one of several access permission levels for each of the folders in your Media Library, and can separately be given varying permissions to work with each of the available collections.
 Consider the way you expect to sort your assets in folders and collections, and the different types of users who may be accessing those folders and collections, to determine the groups you will need.
 For full details, see Folders and Collections.

 - A user can belong to more than one group.
-In that case, if the permissions between two groups conflict, then the higher level (less strict) permission will be applied.
-For collections the same is true between groups as well as when permissions conflict between a group they belong to and permissions they have been individually assigned for a particular collection.
+In that case, if the permissions conflict between two groups, or between those for a group and those assigned to a specific user, then the higher level (less strict) permission will be applied.

-- You create and edit user groups in the Users tab of the console settings.
+- You create and edit user groups in the Users tab of the account settings.
 You can also see the number of members in each group.

 It's recommended to create all required user groups and then set up folder and collection sharing for these user groups before creating new Media Library users and assigning them to groups.

-Keep in mind that if you do create a new Media Library user and assign them to a new group before any folders or collectios have been shared with their group, that user will get an email notification about their new account and may log into Cloudinary before they have permission to view any content.
+Keep in mind that if you do create a new Media Library user and assign them to a new group before any folders or collections have been shared directly with them or with the groups they belong to, that user will get an email notification about their new account and may log into Cloudinary before they have permission to view any content.
 In this case, the Media Library will appear completely empty for them.